alfred82santa/aio-service-client/README.rst

 - Tests improved.

-- Added new exceptions: :class:`~service_client.plugins.TooManyRequestsPendingError` and
+- Added new exceptions: `service_client.plugins.TooManyRequestsPendingError` and
-  :class:`~service_client.plugins.TooMuchTimePendingError`.
+  `service_client.plugins.TooMuchTimePendingError`.

 - Added decorator in order to help to build service clients.
 It allows to define a method using a request model but to call it using keywords to build request model which will be used to call method.